Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 **Description**

-Print a short description of how the cog works.
+Prints a short description of how the cog works.